kawogi/luanti-rs/luanti-server/world-transmission.md

 ## TODO

-Open question: someone needs to keep track of which blocks have been transferred to which client for the following reasons:
+Open question: something needs to keep track of which blocks have been transferred to which client for the following reasons:

 - each block only shall be sent to each client once